John R. Broderick: Honors and awards

+At St. Bonaventure University’s 166th undergraduate commencement held in May 2026, Broderick received an honorary doctorate for his contribution to higher education.
+Kate Broderick was presented the first Distinguished Graduate School Alumnus Award and also delivered the address at that ceremony.

 Broderick has been recognized for his contributions to higher education and the Hampton Roads community with the American College Personnel Association's Contribution to Higher Education Award, Virginia Center for Inclusive Communities' Humanitarian Award, the Urban League of Hampton Roads' Marian Palmer Capps Award, the College Communicators Association Distinguished Service Award, Lead Hampton Roads' Julian F. Hirst Award for excellence in community, civic and professional leadership, and a 2011 Visionary Award from the Hampton Roads Chamber of Commerce.
 He was a finalist for the national PR News' Professional of the Year Award.

 In 2016, Old Dominion University named its newest dining hall in honor of Broderick and his wife "at the request of student leaders, for spearheading inclusion initiatives and to recognize their commitment to student success."

 Additionally, under his guidance, the university has been named a Chronicle of Higher Education's "Great Place to Work" for two consecutive years.